openmc-dev/openmc/docs/source/usersguide/input.rst

     :delayed-nu-fission:
       Total production of delayed neutrons due to fission.
 Units are neutrons produced per source neutron.

+      .. note:: This score type is not used in the multi-group :ref:`energy_mode`.

     :kappa-fission:
       The recoverable energy production rate due to fission.
 The recoverable